Beef and Broccoli

-A beef and broccoli stir fry with a salty garlic ginger sauce!
-It’s one of the easiest Chinese takeout recipes that you can make at home, and it’s quick enough for a weeknight meal.
+Beef and broccoli is one of the easiest Chinese takeout recipes that you can make at home, and it’s quick enough for a weeknight meal.

-The subject of Chinese food sometimes pains me because it’s a cuisine I love SO much but am rarely satisfied to eat out.
+Chinese food is a cuisine I love SO much but am rarely satisfied to eat out.

 Chinese takeout would be a dream if I could find a place using a quality of meats that didn’t have me chewing gristly bits or unexpectedly chomping down on big hunks of fat.